matdsolar/LangManager/README.md

 $translatedMessage = LangManager::translate($messageKey, $player);
 $player->sendMessage($translatedMessage); // Sending the translated message to the player
 ```
-In this example, the player will receive the message defined by the `language_choose` key in the `es.ini` file.
+In this example, the player will receive the message defined by the `language_choose` key in the `en.yml` file.

 ## Using parameters in translations